-12 Important Dos and Don'ts for Hanging Outdoor Christmas Lights
+12 Important Tips for Hanging Outdoor Christmas Lights

-Residential Christmas light displays just seem to get bigger and bolder every year, with more homes exhibiting more lights and lighted outdoor decorations.
+Residential Christmas light displays just seem to get bigger and bolder every year, with more homes showing more lights and lighted outdoor decorations.

-You can buy yards of Christmas lights and loads of lanterns – but your Christmas light display can still fall flat if you don’t heed a few important decorating tips.
+You can buy yards of Christmas lights and loads of lanterns – but your Christmas light display might still fizzle if you don’t follow a few important decorating tips.

 Whether you’re a Christmas decoration newbie who has decided this is the season to deck the halls, or a pro with many years of Christmas light installation under your tool belt, consider the following do’s and don’ts for hanging Christmas lights.